katianosikova/conversation/README.md

 /Data/youtube contains:

                       /source with audio and subtitles in txt, mp4, wav files downloaded from Youtube;
-                              name of each file is id Youtube video /crop with audio chunks in video folders /rttm with diarization results for chunks
+                              name of each file is id Youtube video;
+                      /crop with audio chunks in video folders;
+                      /rttm with diarization results for chunks;
                       /dialogues with conversations;
-                                 in each video folders:
+                                 in each video folder:
-                                                    speaker_labels.json: {'speaker_name': 'speaker_label'}
+                                                    speaker_labels.json: {'speaker_name': 'speaker_label'};
-                                                    dialog_labels.txt: 'speaker_label' 'text_file_name'
+                                                    dialog_labels.txt: 'speaker_label' 'text_file_name';
                                                     txt folder with text files of conversation